tukaramgarad07/COVID-19-Face-Mask-Detector/README.md

 ## Technologies Used

-- **Python**: High-level programming language used for development.
+- **Python**: Programming language used for implementation.
-- **OpenCV**: Library used for computer vision tasks.
+- **OpenCV**: Library for computer vision tasks, including face detection.
-- **Keras**: High-level neural networks API, used for model training.
+- **Keras**: Deep learning library used for building and training the neural network model.

 ## Project Features

-- **Real-time Mask Detection**: Detects mask-wearing status from live webcam feed.
+- **Real-time Mask Detection**: Analyzes webcam feed to detect if a person is wearing a mask or not.
-- **High Accuracy**: Model trained with a comprehensive dataset to ensure reliable performance.
+- **Model Accuracy**: Trained with a diverse dataset to ensure reliable performance.
+- **Customizable**: The model can be retrained with different datasets for improved accuracy or specific use cases.

 ## Dataset

-The model was trained on a dataset containing 1376 images:
+The model was trained on a dataset consisting of 1376 images:
 - **Images with Masks**: 690
 - **Images without Masks**: 686

-You can download the dataset from [here](URL to dataset).
+The dataset can be downloaded from [here](URL to dataset).

 ## Installation